Crop Wild Relatives for Genetic Diversity and Food Security

 We need to think about maintaining, collecting, and preserving crop diversity now.
 The future is unknown, but there are troubling signs in the present.
 Climate is changing and the world's population is increasing.
 Crops have already died in some parts of the world.
 We need to be prepared for further problems that may occur.

-Information about the Svalbard global seed vault from the government of Norway
+- Information about the Svalbard global seed vault from the government of Norway (including the latest news)

 © 2018 Linda Crampton